Grassy Narrows road blockade: Background

-In 1873, the Anishinaabe people participated and negotiated in Treaty 3 with the Government of Canada.
-The terms of this treaty are extremely contested by the Anishinaabe people and the Government of Canada as both groups disagree on its interpretation and assumptions.
-The Government of Canada at the time, wanted to expand farther into the West for more agricultural settlements.
-This treaty was seen as a way to secure and create a route through northwestern Ontario and further Canadian nation building.
+In 1873, the Anishinaabe people negotiated Treaty 3 with the Government of Canada.
+The Anishinaabe people now vigorously contest the terms of this treaty since they disagree with Canadian government about its interpretation and assumptions.
+When the treaty was agreed on, the government of Canada was seeking to expand farther west for more agricultural settlements and the treaty was seen as a way to secure and create a route through northwestern Ontario and further Canadian nation building.
 Anishinaabe leaders saw the treaty as a peace-and-friendship agreement.
-The Anishinaabe people wanted to share the land to ensure its survival but not surrender it according to oral histories and the unofficial versions of Treaty 3.
-The Government of Canada contests this stating the Anishinaabe right to land was surrendered once the treaty was signed.
+According to oral histories and the unofficial versions of Treaty 3, the Anishinaabe people wanted to share the land to ensure its survival but not surrender it.
+The Government of Canada contests this, stating the Anishinaabe surrendered their right to the land once the treaty was signed.